-Opioid prescription is on the increaseFebruary 12th, 2013 in Medications /
+Opioid prescription is on the increaseFebruary 12, 2013 in Medicine & Health / Medications

 More and more opioids are being prescribed for pain relief in Germany.
 This is the conclusion arrived at by Ingrid Schubert, Peter Ihle, and Rainer Sabatowski, whose study of a sample of inhabitants of the state of Hesse with health insurance from a large statutory provider is published in the latest issue of Deutsches Ärzteblatt International.